carbon-language/carbon-lang/llvm/docs/Passes.rst

 -------------------------------------------------

 This pass munges the code in the input function to better prepare it for SelectionDAG-based code generation.
-This works around limitations in it's basic-block-at-a-time approach.
+This works around limitations in its basic-block-at-a-time approach.
 It should eventually be removed.

 ``-constmerge``: Merge Duplicate Global Constants